Southern Lake Huron Pilot Project

 The pilot's purpose is to test and better understand the impacts that enhanced targeted energy efficiency (ETEE) and demand response have on reducing the natural gas system’s peak period demand.

 ETEE involves offering targeted energy efficiency programs that support a reduction in peak period natural gas demand.
 While traditional energy efficiency programs have been in place for some time, using them to reduce peak demand requires more investigation.
-This pilot aims to better understand how to design, deploy and evaluate an ETEE programs.
+This pilot also aims to better understand how to design, deploy and evaluate ETEE programs.

 Impact